 Preliminary studies and significant observations may be submitted as Operational Notes or as Scientific Notes.
 The notes may contain 1 or 2 tables or illustrations, and acknowledgments should be included in the last paragraph of the text.
-There should be an Abstract and Key Words, but a running head need not be provided.
-Section Headings are not used.
+There should be an abstract and a list of key words, but a running head need not be provided.
+Section headings are not used.
 Notes are usually 1⁄2 to 2 printed pages in length (2-8 manuscript pages).